 Can you go with children?
 Yes, you certainly can.
 There are things you can’t do if you choose to bring your kids, but that’s the name of the game.
-Without kids, you can climb the summit of Gunung Mulu and try to reach The Pinnacles, jagged limestone blades rising up to 50 meters high through the roof of the jungle, but there are also a lot of great things to do with kids.
+Without kids, you can climb the summit of Gunung Mulu and try to reach The Pinnacles (jagged limestone blades rising up to 50 m/164ft into the air) but there are also a lot of great things to do with kids.

 We went on two different tours to see Deer Cave, Lang’s Cave, Clearwater Cave and Cave Of The Winds.
 To get to the caves you either walk, take a boat or do a combination.
 You walk on raised planks through the jungle, but it is a long walk for small legs.
 The trail to Deer Cave and Lang’s Cave and home again is 10km/6miles.
 But the caves are worth the disgruntled comments, namecalling and what else you get from tired kids.
 And they absolutely love the wildlife.
 We were lucky enough to see snakes, huge insects, and spiders while walking to the caves.